 Maverick Playing Cards: Collector’s Guide

-Maverick is a modern American playing card brand first produced by Brown & Bigelow as part of the Hoyle family in 1959, best known for its reliability, affordability, and wide availability.
-This collector’s guide explains what Maverick playing cards are, how the brand fits within the Hoyle ecosystem, the key differences between Maverick editions and eras, and how Maverick decks are organized at ClassicDecks.
+Maverick is a practical, everyday playing card brand known for familiar design, straightforward formats, and easy quantity buying.
+This guide explains what Maverick playing cards are, how to choose the right Maverick for your needs, how the brand fits within the Hoyle family, and how Maverick decks are organized at ClassicDecks.

 Quick Links